top of page

 |

-In this event we’ll explore the depths of the Monterey Bay Canyon and all that we don't know about our own minds and capacity for learning.
-With neuroscientist
+In this event we’ll explore the depths of the Monterey Bay Canyon and through science and art, learn how we can hold our climate grief and our awe and love of these beautiful places simultaneously.

 Love, Grief, and Octopuses in the Monterey Bay